OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/sql-data-warehouse/sql-data-warehouse-get-started-provision-powershell.md

 [PowerShell cmdlets and REST APIs]: ./sql-data-warehouse-reference-powershell-cmdlets.md
 [firewall rules]: ../sql-database-configure-firewall-settings.md

-[How tooinstall and configure Azure PowerShell]: /powershell/azureps-cmdlets-docs
+[How to install and configure Azure PowerShell]: /powershell/azureps-cmdlets-docs
-[how toocreate a SQL Data Warehouse from hello Azure Portal]: ./sql-data-warehouse-get-started-provision.md
+[how to create a SQL Data Warehouse from the Azure Portal]: ./sql-data-warehouse-get-started-provision.md
-[Create an Azure SQL database in hello Azure Portal]: ../sql-database/sql-database-get-started.md
+[Create an Azure SQL database in the Azure Portal]: ../sql-database/sql-database-get-started.md
 [Create an Azure SQL database with PowerShell]: ../sql-database/sql-database-get-started-powershell.md
-[how toocreate a resource group]: ../azure-resource-manager/resource-group-template-deploy-portal.md#create-resource-group
+[how to create a resource group]: ../azure-resource-manager/resource-group-template-deploy-portal.md#create-resource-group

 <!--MSDN references-->
 [MSDN]: https://msdn.microsoft.com/library/azure/dn546722.aspx